dataviscourse2023/final-project-naep/ProcessBook/README.md

 NAEP is presently undergoing a comprehensive review process covering objectives, methods, reports, outcomes, budget and impact.
 I am a member of the budget review committee with focus on the technology costs and contracts.
 I was invited to participate due to my background in standardized student assessments and in assessment technology.

 There are numerous existing examples of NAEP visualizations.
 Newspapers, websites, and blogs tend to generate graphs and run stories with each release.
-Some examples are above.
+Some examples are linked to above.
 I have not found any interactive visualizations except for those on the official NAEP site, [Nation's Report Card - Data Explorer](https://www.nationsreportcard.gov/ndecore/xplore/ltt).
 The existing interactions require multiple steps to generate a graph and limit your ability to compare performance across demographic groups, subjects, or grades.

 Here is an example of a chart created from that site.
 The interactive part is the process of creating what to view; about eight confusing steps.
 Once the graphic is created, there's no interaction.